-When your older adult needs durable medical equipment like a wheelchair, hospital bed, or oxygen equipment, getting it through Medicare can be a confusing process.
-To avoid paying extra or running into problems with coverage, Boomer Benefits shares 4 key questions to ask a supplier before making a purchase or rental.
+When an aging adult needs durable medical equipment, such as a wheelchair, hospital bed, or oxygen equipment, getting it through Medicare can be confusing.
+To avoid paying extra or running into coverage issues, Boomer Benefits shares four key questions to ask a supplier before making a purchase or rental.

-Buying or renting durable medical equipment (DME) when your older adult has Medicare can be a confusing and complex process.
+Buying or renting durable medical equipment (DME) when your older adult has Medicare can be confusing and complex.

-Avoid problems by asking these 4 important questions when choosing a durable medical equipment supplier.
+Avoid problems by asking these four critical questions when choosing a durable medical equipment supplier.

 There are two main types of Medicare coverage: Original Medicare or Medicare Advantage.